Hari-prasaanth/Checklist/Secure Coding Practices/Secure Coding Practices.md

 <br><br>
 ## 7. Error Handling and Logging
+"Error Handling and Logging" is essential for maintaining the security and integrity of your application.
+This section includes practices like not revealing sensitive information in error responses, implementing custom error pages, and securely handling errors, as well as logging important security events and failures.
+The primary goal is to enhance application security by carefully managing how errors are handled and logged.
+Proper error handling helps prevent attackers from exploiting vulnerabilities and allows you to monitor and analyze security events effectively to detect and respond to potential threats.
 | No | Test Case | Scenario | Example |
 |---|---|---|---|
 | 7.1 | Do not disclose sensitive information in error responses | Error responses should not reveal sensitive information like system details, session identifiers, or account information. | Instead of displaying detailed error messages that could expose sensitive information, provide a generic error message like "An error occurred, please try again later." |